THE GTNF ADVISORY BOARD

 Graham Kayes is executive vice president for business relationship management and leaf at Alliance One International (AOI), a position he has held since July 1, 2014.
 Kayes served as AOI’s regional director in Africa from February 2011 through June 2014.
 He joined the company in 1988 and held various positions throughout Africa, including that of managing director of Alliance One’s Tanzania subsidiary, from June 2007 until January 2011.

-Mark Kehaya is a past chairman of the GTNF advisory board.
-He is a member of the board of Alliance One International (AOI).
+Mark Kehaya is a past chairman of the Global Tobacco & Nicotine Forum (GTNF) advisory board and current chairman of AMV Holdings, a leading retailer and e-liquid manufacturer in the vapor industry.
+He is a member of the board of Pyxus International, formerly Alliance One International (AOI).
 He served as interim CEO of AOI from December 2010 until February 2013.
 From April 1993 to March 2000, he was employed by Standard Commercial Corp., a predecessor company to AOI, serving as assistant to the president, finance director of the tobacco division, vice president for planning and CEO of Standard Commercial Corp.’s tobacco processing facility in St. Petersburg, Russia.
 Kehaya remains a founding partner at Meriturn Partners, an investment firm specializing in restructurings and turnarounds of middle-market companies.

 Chris Koddermann is a government affairs, communications and public policy consultant who provides strategic advice and guidance to a range of clients, including companies in the tobacco and nicotine industries.